VadimDmitr/SkyAndSki/README.md

-# BB Practicum Team 4 Front-end
+# BB Front-end

-This is the front-end repository for the BB Practicum Team 4 project.
+This is the front-end repository for https://sky-and-ski.onrender.com

 - Make sure to set up the back-end server first by following the instructions in the [back-end README](https://github.com/Code-the-Dream-School/bb-practicum-team-4-back/blob/readme/README.md).